nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

    sequential write — but the state snapshot is a content-addressed HAMT node that may reference thousands of historical nodes.

-On SSDs, both paths are fast enough.
-On spinning disks — which is what most self-hosted Matrix servers actually run — random seeks are catastrophic.
-A single state resolution that touches 500 nodes at random offsets costs 500 × 8ms seek time = 4 seconds.
-That is not a typo.
+On SSDs, both paths may be fast enough for many deployments.
+On spinning disks, random seeks are costly.
+A deliberately pessimistic state resolution that performs 500 uncached, serialized reads at roughly 8 ms each would spend about four seconds waiting on seeks.
+Real workloads benefit from caching, request parallelism, and the drive's scheduler, but the example illustrates the scale of the gap.

 Here's why this matters: the gap between sequential and random reads is enormous, even on modern hardware.